Rekuhkara

 The Ainu method involved two women facing each other, with one forming a tube with her hands and chanting into the oral cavity of her partner.
 The technique is essentially one where the "giver" provides the voice and the "receiver", holding her glottis closed, uses her vocal tract to modulate the sound stream.

+Attempts have been made to recreate the sound of this practice.